georgetown-cset/patent-hybrid-clustering/experiments/faiss/README.md

 <restart your shell here>
 conda install -c pytorch faiss-cpu=1.8.0
 ```
-3. Choose your index. `IndexFlatL2` can be used to calculate similarities for a small ground truth set to test your
+1. Choose your index. `IndexFlatL2` can be used to calculate similarities for a small ground truth set to test your
 configuration or compare to a different index (see `score.py`). `IndexHNSWFlat` is what we have used for large-scale
 similarity calculations - see results below
-4. Update the `EMBEDDING_SIZE` global variable in `run_experiments.py` to reflect the embedding size of the data
-you are running on.
-5. Run your experiment, e.g. `python3 run_experiments.py --input_dir test_set --output_dir test_set_hnsw
+1. Run your experiment, e.g. `python3 run_experiments.py --input_dir test_set --output_dir test_set_hnsw
 --index_name IndexHNSWFlat`.
 You should use a screen or tmux session to ensure your experiment does not die due to a
 lost ssh connection.